carbon-language/carbon-lang/llvm/docs/NVPTXUsage.rst

 .. note::

-  If you want to generate 32-bit code, change ``p:64:64:64`` to ``p:32:32:32`` in the module data layout string and use ``nvptx64-nvidia-cuda`` as the target triple.
+  If you want to generate 32-bit code, change ``p:64:64:64`` to ``p:32:32:32`` in the module data layout string and use ``nvptx-nvidia-cuda`` as the target triple.